Skip to Main Content

 image151

-A convenient side-effect of brightness enhancement film used for light collimation is that it improves the actual object edge location as represented in an image, owing to the vertical ray preference – see Fig. 55 – which makes it ideal for use in high accuracy gauging in a back lighting geometry application.
+A convenient side-effect of brightness enhancement film used for light collimation is that it improves the actual object edge location as represented in an image, owing to the vertical ray preference – see Fig. 65 – which makes it ideal for use in high accuracy gauging in a back lighting geometry application.
 This effect is best understood in the context of one of the fundamental properties of light and solid interactions – diffraction, or bending, around objects.

 One final point about applying collimation film that is important to know: The film is not a perfect collimator, unlike true lensed optical collimation.
 Consider an idealized scenario where we are viewing a live feed from a camera with a telecentric lens mounted above a lensed collimated back light: if the camera’s optic axis is perpendicular to the back light surface, under true optical collimation we would see full light intensity.
-However, if we move the camera just a few degrees off-axis, our view should now be dark – in other words our camera is seeing very little of the vertical rays that are emitted from the collimated back light.
+However, if we move the camera just a few degrees off-axis, our view should now be dark – in other words our camera is effectively seeing none of the vertical rays emitted from the collimated back light.

 However, under typical vision inspection scenarios, with a non-telecentric lens and collimation film, we have a “window” of off-axis light typically around +- 25-30 degrees that is still visible.
 In practical terms this implies that we are not preferring only the vertical rays, but some off-axis components as well, hence we cannot expect perfect optical collimation results.